Ladme/gorder/README.md

 The command line tool and the crate are both released under the MIT License.

 ## Limitations
-- `gorder` only works for simulations with orthogonal simulation boxes.
+- `gorder` does not fully support simulation boxes that are **not** orthogonal.
+[You can still use them but it requires some additional effort.](https://ladme.github.io/gorder-manual/no_pbc.html)
-- `gorder` only supports TPR files generated with Gromacs 5.1 or newer.
+- `gorder` does not support TPR files generated with Gromacs older than version 5.1.
+[But you can use PDB, GRO, or PQR file instead.](https://ladme.github.io/gorder-manual/other_input.html)
-- `gorder` is developed on Linux for Linux.
+- `gorder` is developed for Linux.
 While it should work on other operating systems, it is not guaranteed.